 Method 2: Adjust from the Export section

-Step 1: On the Seller Center interface > Select Product > Export product, then select New Export > Product detail information.
+Step 1: At the Seller Center, please select Product > Export product, then select New Export > Product detail information.

 Step 2: Enter the information of the products you want to update the price and select Export.

-Step 3: Select Download to download the product file and proceed to update the new price.
+Step 3: Select Download to Save the product file and proceed to update the new price.

 Step 4: On the toolbar of Seller Center > Select Product > Mass product create/update products.
 In the Mass import section, select Update offers, then click or drag to upload the updated product price information file to the system and wait for approval.

 Step 5: After uploading the file successfully, the system will display as shown below.
-Sellers can see the results in the Actions column.
+Sellers can see the results in the Action column.